-The Minister in his Relation to the Community.
+The Minister in his relation to the Community.

-The minister is recognized as a public or community asset.
-He is also largely regarded as public property.
+The minister is largely regarded as public property and a community asset.
 He is the one man in the community that almost everyone feels free to call upon when in trouble, in sorrow, or desiring gratuitous service.

 Many seek his counsel, take his time and even put him to expense, although not contributing a dollar to his salary.
-His mission is to present a Savior who will give them the abundant life here and eternal life in the world to come.
+They just seem to naturally feel that it is their full privelege to go to him when in need, in any way.

 Years ago when in B.F.
-Coulter's office, etc. - - - -
+Coulter's office -- etc.

-The Church stands in the community life as a benefactor.
-It is an indispensable public institution.
-It has much to give for the general good and consequently the leader or minister is looked upon as one who is simply living to help others, his chief mission being to serve.
+The Church stands in the community life as an indispensable public institution and the minister a benefactor.
+The Church has much to give for the general good and consequently, the leader or minister is looked upon as one who is simply living to help others, his chief mission being to serve.
 It is therefore evident that the minister must play a big and important part in the life of his community.

-The complex social life of today, the passion of our people for pleasure and for business as well, makes it far more difficult for a minister to intelligently meet these demands than it was for a preacher to meet those of a generation ago.
+The complex social life of today, the passion of our people for pleasure and for business as well, makes it far more difficult for a minister to intelligently meet these demands than it was for the preacher to meet the demands of a generation ago.

-While we recognize that the minister's first duty is to his Church, he is also a citizen of the community and owes to it certain obligations.
-He is looked upon as an influential and helpful factor in the life of the community, not only because of his intellectual ability and his leadership of a congregation, but because he is the recognized exponent of the blessed religion, the very foundation of which in its practical application is to serve.
+While we recognize that the minister's first duty is to his Church, he is nevertheless, a citizen of the community and owes to it certain obligations.
+He is looked upon as an influential and helpful factor in the life of the community, not only because of his intellectual ability and his leadership of a congregation, but because he is the recognized exponent of the blessed religion, the very foundation of which in its practical application, is to serve.

-However strong the pull and the urge is upon you to take up affairs of the community you must not get so interested as to neglect your own Church.
-With you it must come first.
+However strong the pull and the urge is upon you to take up affairs of the community, you must not get so interested in them as to neglect your own Church.
+With you, it must ever come first.
 The community does not pay your salary.
 In fact, seldom makes any contribution to it.
-You must be cautious even from a less selfish stand than that about giving too much time to the general public.
+You must be cautious about giving too much time to the general public even from a less selfish standpoint than that.

 I have known ministers who got so entangled in civic and social organizations that their churches suffered and had reasons to complain.
 Be on your guard at this point.

 When you become identified with any public movement or civic organization you will be put on committees and thus the way is opened, if you are efficient, for other demands on your time.
 Soon, unless you are resolute, you are devoting too much of your time to outside enterprises.

-You must however, be a public spirited citizen, ready to make a reasonable contribution of your time to these enterprises.
+You must however, be a public spirited citizen, ready to make a reasonable contribution of your time to public enterprises.

-In every community are service clubs, - Rotary, Kiwanis, Lions, American Legion, etc. You may make fine and helpful contacts here should you become a member.
+In every community today there are service clubs,Rotary, Kiwanis, Lions, American Legion, etc. You may make fine and helpful contacts here, should you become a member of any one of them.
 You should have the interest of the Church so at heart that you will not join any of these orders solely for the good social times you may have.
 You should have other motives.
-I think the fellowship you would have, the entertainment and the lectures you would hear would be helpful to you, as they broaden, as well as inform one on affairs of the day.
+I think the fellowship you would have, the entertainment and the lectures you would hear would be helpful to you, as they broaden, as well as inform one on affairs of the day, and learn the temper and the needs of the people.